-As Atlantis prepares for the final space shuttle launch ever, curious kids are wondering how future astronauts will travel to outer space.
+With the space shuttle program no longer in operation, curious kids are wondering how future astronauts will travel to outer space.
 Without a space shuttle, how will astronauts fly?

-With the upcoming launch of Atlantis, the space shuttle program will finally come to an end.
+The last launch of Atlantis brought the space shuttle program to an end.
 Future astronauts may be able to hitch a ride to the International Space Station with one of the United States’ international partners, such as Russia.
-Private companies may also soon be able to fly astronauts to the International Space Station in newly developed vehicles.
+Private companies may also soon be able to fly astronauts to the International Space Station in newly-developed vehicles.

 The next step for the American space program appears to be a return to deep-space missions.
 The National Aeronautics and Space Administration (NASA) recently announced that it will develop a space capsule — called the Multi-Purpose Crew Vehicle (MPCV) — able to carry four astronauts into deep space to locations such as the Moon, an asteroid, or Mars.